Table of Contents

 Klevu offers accessible AI search for mid-sized ecommerce stores.
 It’s typically chosen when you want a faster path to “better than native search” without staffing a relevance team.

 It balances ease of use with limited customization.
 That’s a trade-off: you move quickly, but you may hit constraints when you need tighter control over ranking for margin management, inventory pressure, or category-specific merchandising.
-If you’re already running structured CRO tests on product discovery, you’ll want to validate how much control you actually get.
+If you’re already running structured CRO tests on product discovery, validate what you can change without engineering and how quickly those changes propagate.

 • Fast deployment with pre-built integrations